resbaz/lessons/swc-introduction.md

 What gets taught at a bootcamp?
 ---
-Our goal is to teach a handful of basic computing skills, so that researchers can get more done in less time.
+Our goal is to teach a handful of [best practices in scientific computing](http://arxiv.org/abs/1210.0530), so that researchers can get more done in less time.
 Our goal is not to produce professional programmers.
 By way of analogy, we think every researcher should know about as much about computing as they do about statistics.
 Most researchers don't have a degree in statistics, but at some point they've learned what correlation means, what statistical significance is, and so on.

-Our syllabus focuses on well established [best practices in scientific computing](http://arxiv.org/abs/1210.0530) and covers three major domains:
+The syllabus covers three major domains:

 1. The command line
 2. Programming fundamentals (readability, defensive programming, testing, etc)